-How to: Lie on your back.
-Extend your legs out to straight or keep your knees bent and feet on the floor.
+How to: Lie on your back and extend your legs straight or keep your knees bent and feet on the floor.
 Release your arms by your sides.
 Turn your upper arms, gently tucking your shoulders underneath you, so your palms face skyward.
-If it feels safe, cover your eyes with a towel or eye pillow.
+If it feels safe for you, cover your eyes with a towel or eye pillow.
 Wiggle around until you feel fully settled.
 Take a deep breath in and out.
 Simply rest.

 About our contributor